 4 Students who complete Financial Clearance between the 1st thru 4th class day of a semester will be charged a pre-purge fee.
 5 Students who complete Financial Clearance between the 5th thru 7th class day of a semester will be charged a post-purge fee in addition to the pre-purge fee.
-A monthly finance charge, equal to 1% of balance, may be added if payments are not received by the due dates listed above.
-The monthly payments must be \$50 or more.

-or a "HOLD" will be placed on the student's account, which will prevent the student from registering.
+Tuition and expense bills are sent to students in early July for the fall semester, and early December for the spring semester.
+These bills contain tuition and related fees and reflect financial aid credits awarded.
+Students and parents/guardians are responsible for the balance owed after all credits are applied.
+The balance is payable in full prior to the start of each semester.
+Interim monthly bills are mailed to parents throughout each semester for incidental fees incurred.
+Before registration for the next semester, all past due balances must be paid in full or a "HOLD" will be placed on the student's account, which will prevent the student from registering.
 Students who are more than ten days delinquent in payment of any fees may be suspended from the College.
 No transcripts will be issued until all financial obligations to the College have been met.
 Delinquent account balances, which include Perkins Loan, will be turned over to a collection agency.
 All fees associated with the collection of the debts are the responsibility of the student.